up42/docs/source/up42-blocks/processing/oneatlas-cloudmask.rst

 This block finds cloud mask for SPOT and Pléiades input imagery and adds cloud mask information to input image.
 For streaming block data, which contains an alpha band channel, the cloud mask raster is clipped and added to the existing alpha band.
-Conversely, for download block data, which doemetadata_respsn't contain an alpha band, the alpha band is generated and combined with the clipped cloud mask raster.
+Conversely, for download block data, which doesn't contain an alpha band, the alpha band is generated and combined with the clipped cloud mask raster.

 .. warning::